JcaPetri/Apolo-Articles-MySql/README.md

 			  	LanguageIDn 	-> the LanguagesIDn must be diferent from the default language.
 			  	-- This two values are set by the system automaticaly, and are the same as the ArtDataElements_Tbl.
 For do that use the IdNum.
 			  	ScopeIDn     	-> the Name must be unique for the application Scope, usually a Table.
-			  	BusinessUnitIDn	-> the Name must be unique for the BusinessUnit.
+			  	GroupIDn	-> the Name must be unique for the Group.
 			Common Field/Columns for all tables
 				The objective of these are to store critical information for the system and the record history.
 					StatedIDn 			--> The StatedIDn is the IDNum that define if the record is enable or not.